Financial-Times/origami/README.md

 lazyLoader.observe();
 ```

-Call the `.observe()` method will find all elements matching the original options and add any new ones to the set to observe.
+Calling this method will find all the elements matching the original options and append any new ones to the set to observe.

 ### Sass